 Create an Employee Recognition Wall

-Whether you use an online employee recognition software or the traditional recognition wall, your workers will love to see their own ideas or achievements displayed where everyone can see them.
-You can set up a board in the main foyer, the break room, or scheduled meeting place.
+Whether you use software for effective employee recognition or the traditional recognition wall, your workers will love to see their own ideas or achievements displayed where everyone can see them You can set up a board in the main foyer, the break room, or scheduled meeting place.
 Recognition walls will inspire others to keep doing better or challenge newer employees.

 “Creating an environment of healthy competition often inspires employees to give it their all and progress their careers further,” comments James Durr of UK quick homebuying firm Property Solvers.